f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

-You can either download the file to a local machine, and then upload to your rSeries device, or if your rSeries has Internet access, you can **Copy Download Link** and use that url directly on your rSeries appliance.
+You can either download the file to a local machine, and then upload to your rSeries device, or if your rSeries appliance has Internet access, you can **Copy Download Link** and use that url directly on your rSeries appliance.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/image2a.png
   :align: center